geoffhumphrey/brewcompetitiononlineentry/README.md

 The best part: **BCOE&M is free and open-source**.
 Hundreds of competitions around the world have utilized BCOE&M since its [first release](https://brewcompetition.com/change-log) back in 2009.

 ## Download
-Version 2.5.X is available for [download here](https://github.com/geoffhumphrey/brewcompetitiononlineentry/releases).
+The latest version is available for [download here](https://github.com/geoffhumphrey/brewcompetitiononlineentry/releases).
 The [latest committed code](https://github.com/geoffhumphrey/brewcompetitiononlineentry/archive/master.zip) is also available for testers and contributors.

 ## Install or Upgrade
 Step by step [installation](https://www.brewcompetition.com/install-instructions) and [upgrade](https://www.brewcompetition.com/upgrade-instructions) instructions are available.